Historically Reported Douglas-Fir Exceeding 300 and 400 Feet

 360 ft “Till recently it was by no means rare to meet in the pine groves of Washington and Oregon specimens of the yellow pine 260 and even 360 feet high.” – The Earth and Its Inhabitants …: The United States – Page 419, Elisée Reclus, Ernest George Ravenstein, Augustus Henry Keane – 1893

-360 ft “The timber began to get larger and by the time we had traversed three miles into the trail we viewed countless numbers of gigantic fir trees growing not less than fifty feet apart and towering at least 360 feet into the air.”
+350 ft+ Fir trees over 350 feet high estimated along the Deming trail, Middle Fork of Nooksack river valley in 1909.
+“The timber began to get larger and by the time we had traversed three miles upon the trail we viewed countless numbers of gigantic fir trees growing not less than fifty feet apart and towering at least 350 feet into the air.”
 Deming Trail, Whatcom Co.
 Wa.
-Bellingham Herald – July 10, 1909
+Bellingham Herald – July 10, 1909.

 375 ft Vancouver Island, BC. – Mason City Globe-Gazette, Nov.
 4, 1961 pg.
 20.